Katamon: British Mandate

-1948 War
+1948 war

+The neighborhood was an Arab neighborhood between two Jewish neighborhoods and the only one in a line of Jewish neighborhoods.

-During the 1947–1948 Civil War in Mandatory Palestine Katamon was largely abandoned by its residents.
+During the 1948 Palestine war Katamon was largely abandoned by its residents.
 The evacuation of Arabs was reported already on 10 December, and British assistance to the evacuation was reported on the beginning of January.
 The neighbourhood's handful of Jewish inhabitants left during the war's first weeks.
 According to Israeli historian Benny Morris, they left either out of fear or under Arab intimidation.

-The neighborhood was an Arab neighborhood between two Jewish neighborhoods and the only one in a line of Jewish neighborhoods.
-On the night of 5–6 January 1948, the Haganah bombed the Semiramis Hotel in Katamon, killing 24 or 26 people.
-According to Benny Morris the Haganah believed that several irregulars' commanders lived there and, possibly mistakenly, that the hotel served as the neighbourhood militia headquarters.
+On the night of 5–6 January 1948, the Semiramis Hotel was bombed by the Haganah in Katamon, killing 24-26.
 After the attack many Arab residents of the neighborhood began fleeing, most of them were women, children and elders.
 Most fled to the Old City and some fled to the southern part of Qatamon which was around the Iraqi consulate defended by the Jordanian Arab Legion.
 Some of the middle-class residents found refuge in Bethlehem.
 The Arab authorities tried to stem the flight and many young men who fled to the Old City returned to Qatamon.
 Hala al-Sakakini, the daughter of Palestinian scholar and poet Khalil al-Sakakini and a resident of Katamon, described in her diary how frightened residents fled their homes and did not respond to the orders to remain.
 By March only a few families remained in the neighborhood, guarded by irregular forces based on San Simon Monastery.